 Neural circuit.
 A neural circuit is a group of neurons that are connected together in some specific pattern to process signals to do a certain activity.
 (Section D4, Introduction & Definitions)

 Neural process.
 A neural process is the signal-processing process of a neural circuit.
 (Section D5, Introduction & Definitions)

 Outside world.
 The outside world is the world that includes everything except the mind and the place where it resides (the neural processes of the brain).
 (Chapter 1)

 Phenomenal characteristic.
 Phenomenal characteristic is a characteristic of qualia – the characteristic that qualia manifest what they are like in the mind.
 (Chapter 3)

 Quale.
 A quale is a mental phenomenon that is consciously experienceable.
 (Chapter 3)

 Reentrant Signaling state.
 A reentrant signaling state is a signaling state that has its signals sent back to itself.
 (Chapter 5)

 Signaling pattern.
-A signaling pattern is the pattern of signaling that a neural circuit sends to another neural circuit to convey its information. (section D7, Introduction & Definitions).
+A signaling pattern (SP) is the pattern of signaling that a neural circuit sends to another neural circuit to convey its information.
+(Section D6, Introduction & Definitions).

 Signaling state.
-A signaling state is the pattern of signaling of a whole neural circuit, with signals circulating in its circuit in a certain pattern at any certain moment. (section D8, Introduction & Definitions)
+A signaling state (SS) is the pattern of signaling of a whole neural circuit, with signals circulating in its circuit in a certain pattern at any certain moment.
+(Section D7, Introduction & Definitions)